-UK Health and Safety Executive (HSE) COSSH Regulations 2002 stipulate your local exhaust ventilation (LEV) fume and dust extraction equipment must be thoroughly examined and tested at least every 14 months by a competent engineer to ensure the ongoing health and safety of employees.
+UK Health and Safety Executive (HSE) COSHH Regulations 2002 stipulate your local exhaust ventilation (LEV) fume and dust extraction equipment must be thoroughly examined and tested at least every 14 months by a competent engineer to help you protect the ongoing health and safety of employees.

-Our expertly trained and independently P601 qualified engineers help customers meet their obligations when it comes to LEV service and testing.
+Our trained and independently P601-qualified engineers help customers meet their obligations when it comes to LEV service and testing.

 Certified BOFA engineers use all the latest testing methods.